morehshin/TheRadicalOutside/podcast_list.md

 # List of Podcasts we like

-## Please contribute your recommendations with a breif description below
+## Please contribute your recommendations with a brief description below

 * Pocket Casts is a good app for subscribing and listening to podcasts: [Casts](https://itunes.apple.com/us/app/pocket-casts/id414834813?mt=8)